 Other Historic Arizona Churches

 If you have found this article interesting, you may wish to check out my post on the beautiful San Xavier Mission in Tucson.
-Of note for photographers, the best time to photograph this church is in the late fall to winter months.
+Of note for photographers, the best time to photograph San Xavier is in late fall and winter so you could potentially visit both of these churches on the same trip.

 Closing Thoughts on Visiting Chapel of the Holy Cross in Sedona